saycel/saycel/README.md

-SayCel and Rhizomatica Community Cellular Network
+SayCel and Community Cellular Network
 ====

 This is the public git repository for the all the code developed at Saycel